slerman12/Help-me/7-Ongoing.md

 **Proposition 1.** $\vert x \vert > 0.$

-The disproof now is going to be of Proposition 1 from the PhD student handbook:
+The disproof now is going to be of Proposition 1:

 Here it is: